TileThePlane/git-issue-finder/README.md

 # git-issue-finder

-This tool is intended to make it easier to search for github issues with the goal matching well-suited programmers to open-issues.
+This tool is intended to make it easier to search for github issues with the goal of matching well-suited programmers to open-issues.